Fauci: US should consider vaccine mandate for US air travel

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Dr. Anthony Fauci, the top U.S. infectious disease expert, said Monday the U.S. should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.
+WASHINGTON (AP) — Dr. Anthony Fauci, the top U.S. infectious disease expert, said the nation should consider a vaccination mandate for domestic air travel, signaling a potential embrace of an idea the Biden administration has previously eschewed, as COVID-19 cases spike.

-Fauci, President Joe Biden’s chief science adviser on the pandemic response, said such a mandate might drive up the nation's lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those aged 2 and older to wear a mask.
+Fauci, President Joe Biden’s chief science adviser on the pandemic response, said that such a mandate might drive up the nation's lagging vaccination rate as well as confer stronger protection on flights, for which federal regulations require all those age 2 and older to wear a mask.

-“When you make vaccination a requirement, that’s another incentive to get more people vaccinated," Fauci told MSNBC.
+“When you make vaccination a requirement, that’s another incentive to get more people vaccinated," Fauci told MSNBC on Monday.
 “If you want to do that with domestic flights, I think that’s something that seriously should be considered.”

 The Biden administration has thus far balked at imposing a vaccination requirement for domestic air travel.
 Two officials said Biden’s science advisers have yet to make a formal recommendation for such a requirement to the president.